Buying Property As A Student: Can You Get A Home Loan In College Or Graduate School?

 FHA loans are also offered through HUD, but they deserve special attention because they have some features that could be particularly useful for somebody in college.
 For starters, if you have a relatively low DTI, you can qualify with a median FICO® Score of 580 or better.

 Secondly, if you have a slightly higher FICO® Score of 620 or better, FHA loans allow you to qualify with a marginally higher DTI than you can on almost any other loan outside of VA loans, which we’ll get to next.
-The exact DTI limits will depend on your situation.
-Speak with a Home Loan Expert.
+The exact DTI limits will depend on your situation, so speak with a lender to learn more.

 In certain situations, FHA loans also allow for manual underwriting.
 This may help people who have thinner credit files to be approved based on a thorough review by a trained underwriter.